20 BEST Things To Do In Kefalonia, Greece

 How Many Days Should You Spend on Kefalonia?

-I would recommend at least five days on the island so you aren’t running ragged around the island trying to do as much as possible.
-That gives you enough time to relax while still taking in all the beauty of the island!
+I would recommend at least five days on Kefalonia so you aren’t running ragged around the island trying to do as much as possible.
+That gives you enough time to relax while still taking in all the island’s beauty!

 Is Kefalonia Safe?